uptimesoftware/uptime-metric-chart/README.md

 ###Upgrading from an earlier version of the Metric Chart
 * Install the newest version of the .upk via the regular plugin manager process.
 * Navigate to the Up.time Dashboards where your metric chart gadget is located.
-* Delete the existing gadgets using the Small Gear Icon
-* Clear the Cache in your browser to ensure you don't have earlier versions of the php & javascript cached.
 * Add a new Gadget and click on 'Refresh Gadgets' button to find the new version of the Metric Chart
 * Choose your metrics & graph!

-###Candidate Features
-* Trend lines
-* Additional chart types (bar, pie, guage)
-* Expand time span options
-* Zooming
-* _Your enhancement requests!_

 ###Advanced Instructions
 * Open the configuration dialog by double-clicking on the chart